 What are the symptoms of a gastrointestinal stromal tumor?

-People with early stage GISTs often don’t have any symptoms of the disease.
+People with an early-stage GIST often don’t have any symptoms of the disease.
 Most GISTs are diagnosed after you develop symptoms.
 These may include:

 - Belly (abdominal) discomfort or pain

 - A lump or mass in the belly that you can feel

 - Fatigue because of low red blood cell counts (anemia) caused by bleeding

 - Feeling full after eating only a small amount (early satiety)

 Many of these may be caused by other health problems.
 But it is important to see your healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have cancer.

 How is a gastrointestinal stromal tumor diagnosed?